amrHassanAbdallah/log-insights-platform/README.md

 - maybe later on we can integrate with the alert manager
 - Add lint rules to prevent common issues such as console.log usage
 - Add unit tests for our use case integeration test would be better as there is no service logic
+- Using the cache manager in memory or redis to cache the metrics data most of it doesn't change very fre, escpially if we showed data that's today - 1 till 7 days back.